 - In 2014, I went to the Olympics in Sochi (as a fan)!

-- I'm a bit obsessed with Audrey Tautou (IMDb).
-I have an Audrey Tautou fan site.
+- I'm a bit obsessed with the French actress Audrey Tautou (IMDb).

 - I love studying languages.
 I particularly like writing systems, how languages relate to one another and who speaks them where, and using computers to represent/manipulate language.
 So far, I've studied:

 - Japanese: 4 years in high school, 2 in college (started over)

 - Arabic: semester